Teaching Assistant (TA)

 Register for GPS 984: Thinking Critically - Professional Skills for Global Citizens, a multi-disciplinary course that will help you develop and practice critical and reflective thinking skills.

-Graduate students with considerable teaching experience are encouraged to share their expertise at The Gwenna Moss Centre by facilitating workshops for other graduate student teachers on relevant topics such as marking, building rapport with students, or teaching in the lab.
+Graduate students with considerable teaching experience are encouraged to share their expertise with their peers by facilitating workshops through the Gwenna Moss Centre for Teaching and Learning on relevant topics such as marking, building rapport with students, or teaching in a lab.

-Please contact one of the GMCTL staff members if you are interested in working with us.
+Please contact a GMCTL staff member if you are interested in working with us.